TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-evm/src/components/checkAndInitializeTrackerInStore.md

 `Promise`\<`void`\>

-A promise that resolves once the tracking process has been initiated.
+A promise that resolves once the tracking process has been successfully initiated.